Coming in September 2019.....Mental Toughness for Sports Coaches - our new online course

 Welcome to Pro Mind

-I’m a mental toughness specialist and develop mental toughness for sports athletes, sports coaches, businesses and leaders with highly practical mental toughness assessments, workshops and coaching programmes.
+I’m a mental toughness coach and trainer and develop mental toughness for sports athletes, sports coaches, businesses and leaders with highly practical mental toughness assessments, workshops and coaching programmes.

 Not getting the results you want and wondering why?
 Can’t put your finger on why it’s a struggle sometimes?

 I run one-off mental toughness assessments using the MTQPlus, a highly reliable and valid measure of your mental toughness accompanied by a detailed debrief session with me to help you understand the results and start working to become mentally tougher in any aspect of your life, business, career or sport.